WhackJobInt/postal3scriptdocs/docs/attribchecking/attributes.md

 	}
 }
 </code></pre>

-<h1>SetAttr</h1>
+## SetAttr

-<p>Creates and sets a new attribute value if it doesn't exist, or just sets it if it already exists.
+Creates and sets a new attribute value if it doesn't exist, or just sets it if it already exists.

 <pre><code class="language-js">
 Constants
 {